-Curly leaved parsley is a little bitter for some palettes and the flat-leaved, or Italian parsley, is more in favor with today’s cooks.
+Curly leaved parsley is a little bitter for some palettes and the flat-leaved, or Italian parsley is more in favor with today’s cooks.
 Both are easy to grow in the garden.

 - Curly-leaved: Petroselinum (var. crispum)